Bambo-Rambo/TinyFinder/README.md

 ### Step 1 - Calibration

 If using the Date Searcher, you need to set the Citra RTC to 20xx-01-01 13:00:00 (Fixed Mode) and use CitraRNG to read the initial TinyMT state.
-**The date must be 20xx-01-01 13:00:00 no matter what.** You can calibrate using a year of your choice but the month must be **JANUARY.** Not to be confused with the month selection in *Settings* which searches for results in the desired month of your choice.
+**The date must be 20xx-01-01 13:00:00 no matter what.** You can calibrate using a year of your choice but the month must be **JANUARY.** Not to be confused with the month selection in *Settings* which searches for results in the selected month.

-You can see the calibration screens in the following images.
+The calibration screens can be seen in the following images.
 The first 2 are for ID RNG while the other 2 for every other method.

 **Do NOT advance to a later screen in any case otherwise the program won't be able to calibrate.**